 Where did Prosecutions Occur?

-Documented prosecutions were initiated in 12 states: Alabama, California, Idaho, Kentucky, Mississippi, New Mexico, Ohio, Oklahoma, Pennsylvania, South Carolina, Texas, and Wyoming.
-While prosecutions were brought in all of these states, six collectively account for the majority of the reported cases, with Alabama and Oklahoma accounting for the overwhelming majority.
+Documented prosecutions were initiated in 16 states: Alabama, California, Florida, Idaho, Kentucky, Mississippi, Nebraska, New Mexico, Ohio, Oklahoma, Pennsylvania, South Carolina, South Dakota, Texas, Wisconsin, and Wyoming.
+While prosecutions were brought in all of these states, to date, the majority of the cases occurred in Alabama (192) and Oklahoma (112).

 What was the Defendants’ Race and/or Ethnicity?